codinglead/codinglead.github.io/_posts/2019-09-02-semantic-html.md

 ## sections

-A section element should be used as containers or wrappers that separate different parts of your page instead of using a div element.
+The <code class="highlight__code"><section></code> element is used as containers or wrappers that separate different parts of your page instead of using a div element.
 Sections elements typically have a heading in them.

 <div class="center">